dilawarm/TDT4171/assignments/assignment4/assignment4.md

 * `Parch`
 * `Embarked`

-One could argue that `SibSp` and `Parch` are continious variables, but these variables only have 4 discrete values.
+One could argue that `SibSp` and `Parch` are continious variables, but these variables only have 4 discrete values, and since I consider `Pclas` as a categorical variable, it is natural that I also consider these variables as categorical.

 Thus, the continious variables in the dataset are:
 * `Age`